 Write an expression that will allow us to determine the volume occupied by 0.67 mol SF6 (146 g/mol) at SATP if it behaves as an ideal gas.

-Obviously, we need to use the ideal gas equation to be able to address this problem.
-To easily visualize the problem, let us first list what is known to us.
+We need to use the ideal gas equation to be able to address this problem.
+To easily visualize the problem, let us first list what is known.

 - R = 0.0821 L⦁atm/mol⦁K